search

 Being a companion is a unique and rewarding experience for someone recovering from homelessness.

-Companions are first and foremost part of a community and part of an active social enterprise that helps fund the community.
+Companions are first and foremost part of our Emmaus community and part of an active social enterprise that helps fund the community.
 Nobody needs experience and nobody has to have any qualifications except for good will.
-The support team guides companions toward areas they can effectively work in, providing companions with training and in-work support.
+The support team guides companions toward areas they can effectively work in, providing companions with training, coaching and support.

-Currently, companions have the option to work in one of the three charity shops selling furniture and goods, supporting the eBay charity shop, helping sort bric-a brac, clothes and goods, working on the vans and in the warehouse to deliver and collect goods, and taking part in house clearances.
+Currently, companions have the option to gain work experience in one of our two charity shops selling furniture and goods, supporting our eBay or Vinted shops, helping sort donated bric-a brac, clothes and goods, helping on the vans and in the warehouse to deliver and collect items, and taking part in house clearances.
 Other roles include cleaning and cooking.

 Each companion will work with the support team to identify any services they may require for physical and mental health, dependencies, immigration status, ID, family issues and much more.